baigfaizan95/angular-template/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.

-## Tools / 3rd Party Component Used
+## Tools / 3rd Party Components Used

 * Bootstrap 4 -> Grid and Layout
 * Flatpickr -> Date Picker